Everything you need to know about how to beat the Orbital Core, a challenging 4-player boss added as part of Wreckage on Dantooine in Game Update 7.8.

 You need a standard 4-person group composition with a capable 1 tank, 2 DPS, and 1 healer.
 We strongly recommend having at least 340 gear, proper tactical item, and legendary implants, along with a full set of 296 augments.

-Without the buffs, Orbital Core is a Master Mode fight comparable to the difficulty of MM Operations and Chapters, not Flashpoints.
+Without the buffs, Orbital Core is a Master Mode fight comparable to the difficulty of modern MM Operations and Chapters, not Flashpoints.

-Lowering the Difficulty of Orbital Core
+How to Lower the Difficulty of Orbital Core

 Rather than the traditional approach where you set the difficulty before walking into the phase, Orbital Core is only available in Master Mode; but you can still significantly lower the difficulty through other means.